 After enjoying nearly 25-years of entrepreneurial success, he became motivated to help create business opportunities for others.
 In 1985, he developed the successful Home Based Business Start-Up Series on audiocassette and books to provide enterprising individuals with the newest and easiest methods of making big money with low start-up costs.
 Through his motivational tapes, manuals, seminars and workshops, Roby provided down-to-earth strategies for home-based business success in a clear, concise and practical manner.
-The series also provided 12 Steps to Financial Success, a step-by-step program outlining the process and information needed to be successful.
+The series also provided 12 Steps to Financial Success in a Home/Office Business, a step-by-step program outlining the process and information needed to be successful.

 He continued with his own dealings as well, and found a lucrative business in selling used cars and parts to people in other countries.
 He discovered this expanded market provided millions of potential new customers, with billion of dollars to spend, and he became inspired with new ideas for expanding businesses into foreign markets.
 However, at that time too few businesses were willing or financially able to conduct international trade; overseas communication was slow if by mail and too costly by telephone.
 Varying time zones also posed added problems.

 With the advent of the Internet, technology took Roby's vision global.
 In 1987, the World Business Exchange Network (WBE.NET) was launched as the first on-line tool designed to revolutionize the import/export industry.
 Along with the proliferation of home computers, Roby saw a new way for minority businesses and others to jump-start their own home-based business and communicate with others -- buying, selling and trading products and services worldwide.